 Tactically Plant Trees and Shrubs

-Along with planting trees in suitable locations, thought should also be given as to what type of trees are planted.
+Along with planting trees in suitable locations, you’ll also need to consider what type of trees are planted.
 Research into which are not suitable for planting near pipes can go a long way in ensuring your pipe’s safety.
-Species that are fast growing with strong root systems should be avoided.
+Species that are fast-growing with strong root systems should be avoided.
 Tree species to avoid planting typically include:

 Create a Barrier Between Trees and Pipes

-If you are worried about potential tree root incursion, you can employ the use of barriers to discourage root growth.
-A popular method is flushing small amounts of copper sulphate down the toilet.
-Copper is poisonous to roots, meaning they will avoid growing into the pipes.
+One popular method is flushing small amounts of copper sulphate down the toilet.
+Copper is poisonous to a tree’s roots, meaning they will avoid growing into the pipes.

 Another method is to plant metal or wood barriers vertical to the pipe, around 6 – 12 inches deeper than it.
-This will provide a protective layer within the ground, so as to stop roots on their way towards your pipes.
+This will provide a protective layer within the ground, to stop roots on their way towards your pipes.

-Inspect and Maintain
+Inspect and Maintain The Root System

-Knowing the signs and employing regular plumbing maintenance practices will help you to avoid major repairs in the future.
-If your drains are frequently clogging or you can hear gurgling noises, call Metropolitan Plumbing for a CCTV drain inspection.
+Knowing the warning signs, and employing regular plumbing maintenance practices will help you to avoid major repairs caused by trees with invasive roots in the future.
+If tree roots frequently clog your drains, or you can hear gurgling noises, call Metropolitan Plumbing for a CCTV drain inspection.

-If you believe you are experiencing tree roots within your pipes, contact the team at Metropolitan Plumbing.
-We can provide a range of tree root invasion repairs, or if the damage is on a larger scale, we can fully replace the pipes as well with our blocked drain repair services.
+If you believe you are experiencing tree root growth within your pipes, contact the team at Metropolitan Plumbing.
+We can provide a range of tree root invasion repairs, or if the damage from exposed roots in underground pipes is on a larger scale, we can fully replace the pipes as well with our blocked drain repair services.